cocos/cocos4/README.md

 ![image](https://user-images.githubusercontent.com/1503156/111037166-f27c7600-845d-11eb-988f-4c2c8b5c7321.png)

-This open-source repository is the runtime engine of Cocos Creator, the engine is naturally integrated within Cocos Creator, designed to only be the essential runtime library and not to be used independently.

 ## Development and Contribution Notice

 Cocos Creator engine is open source and welcomes community participation, for open source engine development with Cocos Creator editor, you should fork this repository and setup [custom engine](https://docs.cocos.com/creator/manual/en/advanced-topics/engine-customization.html) in the editor.